-Per Section 12.1 of the Merger Agreement between Torstar Corporation and the Plan, for a period of 24 months following December 2, 2019, the Torstar Plans may be liable or stand to credit in the event that assets and liabilities transferred to the Plan had been materially different had true, complete and accurate documentation, data, calculations and records been used at the date of transfer.
-Any amounts transferred from/to the Torstar Plans as a result are expected to have an immaterial impact to the funded position of the Plan and will be reflected at the next valuation of the Plan.
+In accordance with the merger agreements between the plan sponsors of the 2020 Transferring Plans and the Plan, for a specified period following the asset transfer date, the 2020 Transferring Plans may be liable or stand to credit in the event that assets and liabilities transferred to the Plan had been materially different had true, complete and accurate documentation, data, calculations and records been used at the date of transfer.
+Any amounts transferred from/to the 2020 Transferring Plans as a result are expected to have an immaterial impact to the funded position of the Plan and will be reflected, if applicable, at the next valuation of the Plan.

-Per Section 11.1 of the Merger Agreement between CPE and the Plan, for a period of 24 months following December 27, 2019, the CPE Plans may be liable or stand to credit in the event that assets and liabilities transferred to the Plan had been materially different had true, complete and accurate documentation, data, calculations and records been used at the date of transfer.
-Any amounts transferred from/to the CPE Plans as a result are expected to have an immaterial impact to the funded position of the Plan and will be reflected at the next valuation of the Plan.
+In accordance with the merger agreements between the plan sponsors of the pension plans that merged into the Plan prior to January 1, 2020 (the "Pre-2020 Transferring Plans"), for a specified period following the asset transfer date, the Pre-2020 Transferring Plans may be liable or stand to credit in the event that assets and liabilities transferred to the Plan had been materially different had true, complete and accurate documentation, data, calculations and records been used at the date of transfer.
+Any amounts transferred from/to the Pre-2020 Transferring Plans as a result are expected to have an immaterial impact to the funded position of the Plan and will be reflected, if applicable, at the next valuation of the Plan.